NedimHodzic/COMS-227/README.md

 # COMS-227
-This is a repository containing homework assignments from COM S 227 at Iowa State University
+This is a repository containing homework assignments from COM S 227 at Iowa State University from my freshman year